 This site features haiku authored by several contributors.
 To keep this site fresh and alive, the contributing team at DailyHaiku changes every six months (more info here).
 Our current team is listed below in order of publication.

 Patrick M. Pilarski is the co-editor of DailyHaiku and associate poetry editor for DailyHaiga.
-His first full-length collection of haiku, tanka, haibun, and related forms, Huge Blue, was released in 2009 by Leaf Press, and he is the author of two chapbooks.
+His collection of haiku, tanka, haibun, and related forms, Huge Blue, was released in 2009 by Leaf Press, and he is the author of two chapbooks.
 Patrick's writing has appeared in journals and anthologies across North America, Europe, Australia, and Japan.
 Recent credits include The Fiddlehead, Modern Haiku, The Heron's Nest, Frogpond, contemporary haibun, and Take Five: Best Contemporary Tanka.
-He has served as Vice President for the League of Canadian Poets, and is currently a postdoctoral fellow in computing science at the University of Alberta.
+He has served as Vice President for the League of Canadian Poets, and is a professor at the University of Alberta.
 Patrick may be contacted at DailyHaiku; more information on Patrick's work can be found online at www.pilarski.ca.

 Editor photos by r. edwards photography.